 The shape of a Polycrystalline Diamond Compact (PDC) bit body is called its profile.
 It is also the principal influence on bit productivity and stability.
 The geometry established by the profile contributes to hydraulic flow efficiency across the bit face.
 Hydraulic flows directly influence ROP through the cuttings removal they provide.
 If cuttings are removed as rapidly as they are produced, ROP will be relatively higher.

 Principles for Polycrystalline Diamond Compact (PDC) bit design are discussed here.
+Each of these factors must be considered on an application-to-application basis to ensure achievement of rate of penetration (ROP) goals during cooling, cleaning the bit, and removing cuttings efficiently.
 During design, all factors are considered simultaneously.
 Cutting structures must provide adequate bottomhole coverage to address formation hardness, abrasiveness, and potential vibrations and to satisfy productive needs.
 Early (1970s) PDC bits incorporated elementary designs without waterways or carefully engineered provisions for cleaning and cooling.
-By the late 1980s, PDC technology advanced rapidly as the result of new understanding of bit vibrations and their influence on productivity.

 Various Polycrystalline Diamond Compact (PDC) bit configurations are discussed below.
 The term "diamond bit" normally refers to bits incorporating surface-set natural diamonds as cutters.
 This bit type, which has been used for many years, was the predecessor to PDC bits and continues to be used in certain drilling environments.
 Diamond bits are used in abrasive formations.
 They drill by a high-speed plowing action that breaks the cementation between rock grains.